PetervanLunteren/EcoAssist/README.md

 * Runs on Windows, Mac, and Linux
 * No admin rights required
 * GPU acceleration for NVIDIA and Apple silicon MPS
+* Open-source, free and will always remain free

 ## Extra information for ecologists
 EcoAssist comes with the <a href="https://github.com/microsoft/CameraTraps/blob/main/megadetector.md">MegaDetector</a> model pre-loaded.
 This model is trained to find animals, people, and vehicles in camera trap images - and does this really well.
 It does not identify the animals - it just finds them.
 There is no model that can identify all species on earth.
 If you want a species classifier for your specific ecosystem or project, you'll have to train it yourself.
 In EcoAssist you can easily transfer knowledge from MegaDetector to your own species classifier to save you tremendous amounts of data and time.